yiisoft/yii2-symfonymailer/README.md

 to the require section of your composer.json.

-> Note: Version 2.0 of this extensions uses Symfonymailer, which requires PHP 8.
+> Note: Version 2.0 of this extension uses Symfonymailer, which requires PHP 8.

 Usage
 -----